Externships

 Students can receive both pay and credit for externship hours.
 Employers are responsible for complying with all laws relating to employment and unpaid work.

-For more information, visit the U.S. Department of Labor's web page outlining unpaid internship programs under the Fair Labor Standards Act.
+For more information, visit the U.S. Department of Labor's web page outlining internship programs under the Fair Labor Standards Act.

 Your credit hours only count once the externship has been approved and cannot be applied retroactively.
 ABA rules require that an externship is supervised by faculty and that students engage in ongoing contemporaneous reflection.
 Consequently, you cannot count any hours worked as externship hours prior to approval.